 The Republic of Moldova is a developing country fighting a battle against human trafficking.
 With an average income per family of just over 2,000 U.S. dollars per year, Moldova is the poorest country in Europe.
 Because of an ongoing territorial conflict within the country, securing Moldova’s borders is extremely difficult, and victims of trafficking are moved both west into Europe and the United States, and east into the Ukraine, Turkey, Russia, and other wealthier states.
 The U.S. Department of State has estimated that over 1% of Moldova’s labor immigrants are victims of human trafficking.
 That amounts to roughly twenty-five thousand men, women, and child victims.

-IHRA will be conducting fieldwork in Moldova this spring to offer support to NGOs that combat human trafficking and its root causes.
-We will provide trainings to organization leaders on rights owed to migrants in Moldova and on legal methods for immigration into the United States and European Union.
-By the end of our trip at least 30 organization leaders will have increased their service capacity; and 300 Moldovan men, women, and children will know how to safely immigrate, avoid human trafficking, and lead free lives.
-During and after the trip IHRA will continue to provide research and writing assistance to our NGO partners in Moldova.
+IHRA conducted fieldwork in Moldova this spring to offer support to NGOs that combat human trafficking and its root causes.
+We provided trainings to organization leaders on rights owed to migrants in Moldova and on legal methods for immigration into the United States and European Union.

 Partner IGOs: Civil Rights Defenders, U.S. Peace Corps Moldova, BOLD International Development Agency, U.S. Embassy in Moldova

 Partner Moldovan NGOs: Anti-Trafficking in Persons, Promo-LEX, Lawyers for Human Rights, Centrul de Drept al Femeilor / Women’s Law Center, Informational and Legal centre “A priori”